Most Dangerous States for Drunk Driving (Ranked)

 Unfortunately, Idaho’s best ranking factor comes from the fact that state residents are paying $165.17 a year in taxes due to their drunk drivers.

-The Gem State isn’t putting a high enough value to all its treasures considering its lax drunk driving laws.
+The Gem State isn’t putting a high enough value on all its treasures considering its lax drunk driving laws.

 Sobriety checkpoints are illegal by Idaho state law, and it wasn’t until March 26, 2018 that this lenient state started to require ignition interlock devices for all DUI offenders.